-- Diagnosis of spastic diplegia mostly but a few children with spastic quadriplegia or spastic hemiplegia
+- Rarely children with spastic quadriplegia or spastic hemiplegia

-- Independent mobility for example, crawling or walking with or without an assistive device
+- Mode of active mobility such as crawling or walking with or without an assistive device

-- On MRI examination no severe damage to the basal ganglia
+- On MRI examination there should be no severe damage to the basal ganglia

 - Diagnosis of spastic diplegia